 City of Fairmont Water Filtration Plant

-the pump capacities increase.
-And conversely if the water levels in the clear wells increase, the pump capacities decrease.
+If the water level in the clear wells decreases, the pump capacities increase.
+And conversely, if the water levels in the clear wells increase, the pump capacities decrease.

 About the Plant

 The City of Fairmont’s new 15.0 MGD water treatment facility at Morris Park along Pleasant Valley Road is a new state-of-the-art facility, which features immersed ultrafiltration membrane technology.
 The new plant was constructed adjacent to the existing treatment plant, of which portions are in excess of 100 years old.
 Membrane technology provides nearly a 100% barrier against waterborne pathogens, including cryptosporidium, and it produces high quality, aesthetically pleasing, safe drinking water.

 The immersed membrane operates under a low negative pressure (vacuum) system in an open-tank design.
 This facility is one of the largest immersed membrane potable water treatment plants in the United States.